-A proliferation of B-cells can be benign or malignant.
+An excess of B cells can be benign or malignant.
 If, at this point, there is still no conclusion whether a person has a benign or malignant lymphocyte population, B-cell immunoglobulin gene rearrangement testing can be performed.

-Testing may sometimes be performed to evaluate the effectiveness of lymphoma treatment, that is, to detect residual or recurrent disease, the continued presence of abnormal monoclonal B-cells.
+This testing may also sometimes be performed to evaluate the effectiveness of lymphoma treatment, that is, to detect residual or recurrent disease, the continued presence of abnormal monoclonal B cells.

 Testing is performed when a person has signs and symptoms that suggest a lymphoma, such as:

 Testing may be done when other laboratory tests indicate that a lymphoma may be present and/or when other tests are inconclusive.
 Some examples include: